crjaensch/OmniMorph/README.md

-  to-csv         Convert one file to CSV format. to-json        Convert one file to JSON format. to-parquet     Convert one file to Parquet format. validate       Validate a file against a schema.
+  to-csv         Convert one file to CSV format. to-json        Convert one file to JSON format. to-parquet     Convert one file to Parquet format. validate       (WIP) Validate a file against a schema.
 ```

 ### Examples